Temppus/DesignNotes/README.md

 - to get information from working to long term memory you can either repeat that information over and over again or you can associate new information with already known schema.
 - do not assume that people will remember information.
 Provide it or make it easy to look it up.

+## How people think
+- Do not include all content on one page.
+Use "progressive disclore" -> show only what user need when they need.
+- It is ok to make them click often but only if they find information what they search there.
+### Processing load
+People are using mental resources that can be divided into 3 groups (order by most "expensive")
+1. Cognitive (thinking/remembering)
+2. Visual
+3. Motoric

+When designing you will need to make tradeoffs between those 3.
+Try to decrease load on user by using lower resource category load.
+It is ok to make user click 10 times if each step is simple a clear and they do not need to think and feels progress/satisfaction.

+### Mental vs conceptual model
+- mental model defines what user expects product to look like or to be interacted with.
+Many times mental models are created/shaped from previous experiences.
+- conceptual model represents reality (how product was designed to be interacetd with)
+- if you make sure that these two models match as much as possible then you will create possitive user feedback/experience.